danielharrell/SumLect2015/Lost_Idea_LA.md

 ## Being lost on any list; one way to be lost

 But how many are too many?
 The list just given might seem too long, or at least too indefinite.
-But consider the most definitive list I can think of, and the most likely one you already know of.
+Yet consider the most definitive list I can think of, and the most likely one you already know of.
 This is the list we've inherited from medieval times, composed of seven liberal arts: grammar, logic, and rhetoric; arithmetic, geometry,